Listen to this article

 According to Knight Frank, we saw a significant 128% year-on-year increase in the new launches and 1% increase in sales for the first half of 2018.
 Still, prices decreased by 9% compared to the previous year.

 Rental yields are kept low, like in other Indian cities, which makes renting a preferred choice over buying for many locals.

 Hyderabad’s real estate market

-Hyderabad scored the highest year-on-year price increase at 8% in the first half of 2018.
+Hyderabad scored the highest year-on-year price increase with 8% in the first half of 2018.

 At the same time, we saw a 44% year-on-year increase in new launches and a 5% increase in sales in the first half of 2018, according to Knight Frank.